 Coldstream Wealth Management

-Coldstream Wealth Management carries the largest advisory staff of any firm on this list.
-Its team of 46 advisors includes seven certified financial planners (CFPs), six chartered financial analysts (CFAs), two certified public accountants (CPAs), one accredited estate planner (AEP), one chartered life underwriter (CLU), one chartered alternative investment analyst (CAIA) and one financial risk manager (FRM).
+Coldstream Wealth Management is the No. 1 practice on our list of the top financial advisors in Bellevue.
+The Coldstream team of advisors includes multiple certified financial planners (CFPs), chartered financial analysts (CFAs) and certified public accountants (CPAs).
+Other advisory certifications include accredited estate planner (AEP), chartered life underwriter (CLU), chartered alternative investment analyst (CAIA) and financial risk manager (FRM).

-Although Coldstream maintains advisory relationships with many types of clients, high-net-worth individuals hold claim to more than 87% of the firm's overall assets under management (AUM).
-This is likely due to the firm's $2 million account minimum.
-Individuals, businesses, charitable organizations, pension and profit-sharing plans and investment companies flesh out the rest of the firm’s client base.
+Although Coldstream maintains advisory relationships with many types of clients, individuals without a high net worth comprise a majority of the firm's client base despite the $2 million minimum account size requirement.
+High-net-worth individuals, businesses, charitable organizations, pension and profit-sharing plans make up the rest of the firm’s client base.

-As a fee-based firm, certain members of Coldstream Wealth Management’s staff earn commissions for the sale of insurance products.
-Although this represents a possible conflict of interest, the firm abides by fiduciary duty, and therefore is legally bound to act in your best interest.
+As a fee-based firm, certain members of Coldstream Wealth Management’s staff earn commissions for the sale of insurance products or securities.
+Although this represents a potential conflict of interest, the firm abides by fiduciary duty and therefore is legally bound to act in your best interest.

 Coldstream Wealth Management Background

 A sizable portion of the services at Coldstream revolve around investing.
-In fact, the firm offers customizable portfolio planning and management, as well as risk management.
+In fact, the firm offers customizable portfolio planning and management, as well as risk management services.
 Those interested in financial planning can utilize the firm’s retirement planning, education fund planning and wealth transfer planning services.